 Distinctive features include the 70s style headstock decal and thick bold TELECASTER logo, the 375K pots, which bring further depth and darkness to the Seymour Duncan '59 humbucker and an enhanced cut to the brightness of the Fender Vintage single-coil, and that rosewood fretboard loaded with medium jumbo frets.

 It's a mystery why Fender only chose to release this in Europe, let alone why they only produced it for three years.
-There's a lot of love for these models and re-sales are so rare that we jumped at the chance to get hold of this one.
+There's a lot of love for these models and re-sales are so rare that it took me 18 months to find one.
+But it was so worth the wait!

 Plays beautifully - of all the Teles in the collection, this is my favourite (and, yes, I do have a bias towards rosewood fretboards, but it's not just that).
 Set up low, with a tiny bit of buzz in the upper fretboard to give it more of that characteristic twang.
 Just a lovely guitar and a great tribute to a very special guitar god.